 Source Code Organization

-Create a new HTML5 project with the VS Code by creating a new folder and adding a sub source code folder named src.
+Create a new HTML5 project with VS Code by creating a new folder and adding a source code folder named src.
 Within src, create engine and my_game as subfolders, as illustrated in Figure 2-8.

 Figure 2-8.
 Creating engine and my_game under the src folder